Ignite-Featured-Image-17

 What are the “Safe Zones” for TikToks and Instagram Reels?

 Have you spent hours building great TikTok or Reels content, only to have key parts hidden under words or icons?
-The key is making sure that all the important content you create is within the safe zone, which varies for each social network.
+The key is making sure that all important content is placed within the safe zone, which varies by social network.

-To make sure your important text and imagery is full visible on TikTok, set up your safe zone to the specs below.
+To make sure your important text and imagery is fully visible on TikTok, set up your creative using the safe zone specs below.

 TikTok safe zone diagram showing pixel margins: 108px top, 320px bottom, 60px left, 120px right